 What is Pet Insurance?

-Pet insurance is an insurance policy bought by a pet owner which helps to lessen the overall costs of expensive veterinary bills.
-This coverage is similar to health insurance policies for humans.
+Pet insurance is a policy a pet owner buys.
+This policy lessens the overall costs of expensive veterinary bills.
+Think of health insurance policies for humans.
+This time, it’s for your pet.
 Pet insurance will cover either entirely or in part, the often costly veterinary procedures.

 Pets are essential family members and — like humans — deserve the best medical care.
 No matter what type of pet you have, it’s vital to be prepared to pay for medical costs such as wellness visits, immunizations, spaying/neutering, and emergency care.
-One way to offset the cost of regular vet visits is through a pet insurance policy.
+One way to reduce the expensive vet visits is by buying a pet insurance policy.

 Pet insurance policies offer varying degrees of coverage.
-Some of the most common options available include basic coverage for common illnesses, and accidental injury, wellness plans for routine immunizations and preventative care, veterinarian plans for regular check-ups and surgical discounts and additional liability plans should your pet bite or harm another person.
+The common options include common illnesses, and accidental injury, routine immunizations and preventative care, regular check-ups and surgical discounts.

 Categories of Pet Insurance

 - Non-lifetime Category: This covers most conditions that pets suffer during a policy year.
 But, on renewal, a condition claimed before will be excluded.